KostZen/Production-Ready-MCP-Servers-for-Claude-Code/README.md

 </h1>

 <p align="center">
-Not another MCP directory.
+A curated collection of production-ready MCP servers tested for Claude Code, Cursor and AI coding agents.

-This repository focuses on the most useful, production-ready MCP servers for Claude Code, Cursor, Windsurf and AI coding agents.
+Unlike generic MCP directories, this repository focuses on practical servers developers can use today.
 </p>

 <p align="center">